Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 7+ Warlock, [Pact of the Chalice] *

-A creature of your choice can take a :rsc-b: **Bonus Action** to drink from your Pact Chalice, gaining the effects of *Death Ward* spell.
+A creature of your choice can take a **:rsc-b: Bonus Action**{ .rsc } to drink from your Pact Chalice, gaining the effects of *Death Ward* spell.
 Once used, you must finish a Long Rest to use this feature again.

 ---